russelltg/wl-screenrec/README.md

       --ffmpeg-audio-encoder <FFMPEG_AUDIO_ENCODER>
           Use this to force a particular audio ffmpeg encoder.
 By default, this is guessed from the muxer (which is guess by the file extension if --ffmpeg-muxer isn't passed)
       --encode-pixfmt <ENCODE_PIXFMT>
           which pixel format to encode with. not all codecs will support all pixel formats.
-This should be a ffmpeg pixel format string, like nv12 or x2rgb10
+This should be a ffmpeg pixel format string, like nv12 or x2rgb10.
+If the encoder supports vaapi memory, it will use this pixel format type but in vaapi memory
       --encode-resolution <ENCODE_RESOLUTION>
           what resolution to encode at. example: 1920x1080.
 Default is the resolution of the captured region.
 If your goal is reducing filesize, it's suggested to try --bitrate/-b first
   -b, --bitrate <BITRATE>